-Jade Williams (b.
-1993) is an interdisciplinary artist and designer whose practice investigates the ways that she, as a Black Woman, engages in alteration and transformation as healing rituals.
-Using hair, gold hoops, acrylic nails, and ornate fabrics, her works are heavily influenced by the 1970’s/80s and metaphysics.
+Jade Williams (she/her) is an interdisciplinary artist and designer whose practice reflects the ways that she engages in the radical traditions of alteration, adornment, collecting, and congregating.
+Each of these meditative actions possess a transformative quality, making them powerful vehicles for space making; and, when performed routinely, healing rituals.
+Using hair, gold hoops, acrylic nails, original surface patterns, and ornate fabrics, her works are heavily influenced by the 1970’s/80s, metaphysics and her matrilineal line.
 Jade received her BFA from the University of Illinois at Urbana- Champaign and is a graduate of the School of the Art Institute of Chicago.
-Recently, her work has been exhibited at Figure One Gallery, the Krannert Art Museum, the Leather Archives and Museum, Slate Arts and Performance Center, and Woman Made Gallery.
-Jade is a 2020 recipient of the One State Artist Project Grant and currently works in the Greater Chicago Area.
+Her works have been exhibited at spaces including the Krannert Art Museum, the Evanston Art Center, the Leather Archives and Museum, Slate Arts and Performance Center, and Woman Made Gallery.
+Jade is a 2020 recipient of the One State Artist Project Grant, a 2021 recipient of the National Black Arts Festival Artist Project Fund, and a 2021 HATCH Artist Resident with the Chicago Artists Coalition.
+She currently lives and works in the Greater Chicago Area.

 Image: Jade Williams, When I Think of Home (2022).
 Cyanotype Collage Prints on Cotton Paper.
 130 in x 112 in (for the full wall), 24 in x 36 in per print.